cern-fts/fts-rest-flask/README.md

 It is also a direct continuation of the former [fts-rest][1], where the migration decision and evaluation can be seen [here][2].

+The officially supported platform is Alma9.
+The server part is provided via RPMs for the official platform.
+The client is provided via EPEL for multiple platforms, as well as via [PyPi/fts3][3].

 ## Installation

 The project should be installed via RPMs, provided via the FTS repository.